b7duongcs/Tetris-Clone/README.md

-# A tetris clone that I created in my grade 11 cs class.
+# A tetris clone that I started in my grade 11 cs class.
-# Currently unfinished and not functioning properly